dwright343/HomeofHope/README.md

-# TheSelfNepal
+# Home of Hope
-The Self Nepal Fundraiser Events Web Application
+The Home of Hope Nepal Fundraiser Events Web Application